(This post may contain affiliate links. Please read our disclosure policy for more information.)

 35. … and Fort Collins

-More family-friendly breweries can be found in the northern part of the state.
+The northern part of the state is home to more family-friendly breweries.
 Fort Collins is close behind Boulder on the list of per capita breweries, with 21 breweries, including New Belgium and Odell Brewing.
 Looking for something more mainstream?
 Budweiser is also in Fort Collins and is the home location of the Budweiser Clydesdales.

 One more local brewery worth a stop: Oskar Blues